 Is it fair for one person to make the money and the other to spend it?
 Again, there is no way to resolve this conflict if looked at in terms of fairness.
 But if looked at in terms of love, one person might say, "I am better at earning money than my spouse, and he or she does other important things in our marriage."

 If you get locked into what is fair in your conflicts, you will not be able to resolve them, because many things often don't seem fair.
 But if you are willing to let go of worrying about fairness and focus on what is loving to your and to your spouse, you will discover a resolution.

 If you are very attached to fairness, you might want to examine why this is so important to you.

 What are you telling yourself about a lack of fairness that is upsetting to you?
 What does a lack of fairness mean to you?
 Are you telling yourself that you are a jerk if you end up doing more than the other person?
 If you are telling yourself something like this, then you will continue to be attached to trying to make everything even and fair.

 But what if you were to look at things in terms of what is most kind to you and to your spouse?
 What if you balanced things, not in terms of fairness, but in terms of kindness - the balance between the kindness you give to yourself and the kindness you give to your partner?
 This is something you always have choice over, while you don't have choice over what your partner does or doesn’t do.

 Next time you find yourself concerned with fairness, try focusing on kindness to yourself and your partner instead and see what happens!
-Try practicing the Inner Bonding process to learn more about kindness to yourself and your partner, and try receiving the wonderful support of the Inner Bonding membership community in your personal and relationship healing journey.
+Try practicing Inner Bonding to learn more about what's kind to yourself and your partner, and you will find your way to love.